alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 ### Exercise 1 {initial-collapse-state="collapsed" id="lambdas-exercise-1"}
 You have a list of actions supported by a web service, a common prefix for all requests, and an ID of a particular resource.
 To request an action `title` over the resource with ID: 5, you need to create the following URL: `https://example.com/book-info/5/title`.
 Use a lambda expression to create a list of URLs from the list of actions.
-Test your code in [Playground](https://play.kotlinlang.org).

 |---|---|
 ```kotlin